jwnukoski/wordpress-dev/README.md

 # WordPress Docker Environment
 Basic template for working in WordPress with Docker.
+By default it comes with a PhpMyAdmin instance, so you don't have to install any SQL client.

 ## Setup
 1. Copy `.env.example` to `.env`.
 Modify as needed.